 From left, Lindsey Roy of Billerica and her friend Tia Downing of Salem, N.H., are served by Sara Ferenchick of Cambridge, who works for M.S.
 Walker wine distributor, at a wine tasting at Wine ConneXtion in North Andover.

-and that is to sell name-brand and unique wines at the very best prices," said Sam.
+"We've got a simple concept and that is to sell name-brand and unique wines at the very best prices," said Sam.